alttch/eva3/doc/sfa/sfa_api.rst

 history data in specified format or chart image.

+For chart, JSON RPC gets reply with "content_type" and "data" fields, where content is image content type.
+If PNG image format is selected, data is base64-encoded.

 Options for chart (all are optional):

 * type: chart type (line or bar, default is line)